THE FRENCH-STYLE ICE CREAM

 Do not reduce or replace anything; everything is there for a reason.

-• White chocolate / couverture: use real white chocolate which is made with cocoa butter; avoid the cheap fake staff which contains oil, like palm oil.
+• White chocolate / couverture: use real white chocolate which is made with cocoa butter; avoid the cheap fake stuff which contains oil, like palm oil.
 If in doubt check the ingredients on the packaging: real white chocolate contains sugar, milk powder, cocoa butter and a couple more ingredients like lecithin, and vanilla.

-Sugar: use regular sugar (white granulated sugar).
-Another option is raw cane sugar such as Demerara or Turbinado, which enhances the ice cream’s flavours.
 Do not use any other sugar or sweetener, natural or artificial, liquid or powder, like honey, stevia, golden syrup, table sweeteners, confectioner’s sugar, etc.

 • Milk: use whole milk, with around 3,5% fat.
 Do not substitute with skimmed milk (lower fat) or non-dairy milk.
-You need both the fat and the milk proteins for this ice cream recipe.
+You need the fat, milk proteins and lactose that whole milk contains for this ice cream recipe.

 This is a quick overview of the recipe.
 If you are new to ice cream making, do read the recipe before proceeding.